inasafe/inasafe-doc/docs/source/training/socialisation/datasets.rst

                           after mapping can change the landslide zone in the map.
                           The high vulnerability zone is to be avoided for settlement areas or strategic infrastructure.
-If it can't avoided, build on the moderate zone, but detailed research is needed to avoid landslide happen.
+If it can't be avoided, build on the moderate zone, but detailed research is needed to avoid landslide happen.
                           In moderate zone, detailed research is also needed when planning to cut the slope.